-This map shows most of the alignments that Route 66 followed.
+This Route 66 map shows most of the alignments that 66 followed.
 The last alignments were Interstates and are not drawn on the map.
 The lines were originally drawn using DeLorme Topo maps and then converted over to .KML format.
 Other software I have found very useful is RidewithGPS, GPSBabel, and GPSVisualizer.

 If you want to discuss or comment on the map or its features go to the FACEBOOK PAGE for this site.
 You can also contact me there directly.
 It would be a great help if you find this map useful to share it on social media or by email to a friend.

 About our site

 Welcome to Martin’s Motel.
 Warm clean rooms with new beds.
 No railroad tracks.
 Make yourself comfortable and enjoy your visit here!

 I have uploaded a few of my pictures.
 The photo above is actually a copy of the post card available to guests of Martin’s Motel in Ash Fork AZ.
 More information about the motel is on the Ash Fork page.
 My dad, Herb Martin, built this in the 50’s.
 We lived in Los Angeles but made business trips during the year and extended trips in the summer.
 Route 66 ran right in front of it.
 There was no driveway, curb or shoulder to slow down or pull in.
 You just drove off the road onto the gravel parking area and slowed down there.
 It could be hazardous to slow down too much on the two lane highway!